jacobsch/pin-validator/README.md

 ### Running the Program
 Open the package.bluej file in BlueJ and compile and then run the main class

-#### Register

-If you don't want to register you can use our dummy account for login purposes:

-First name: Mark
-Last name: Barrett
-Email: mbarrett@sd44.ca
-Pin: 1234

 ```
 |